 Provincially, 36% of students were supported by the NSFAS and 20% of students received non-NSFAS funding support.
-As such, significantly more students in the province (19% more) receive NSFAS than non-NSFAS funding.
-No data was provided on this by the college so no comparison can be made.
-Overall, non-NSFAS sources of funding are more plentiful in the Western Cape than the rest of the country at 25% and 7% of the funding provided respectively.
+As such, significantly more students in the province (19%)

+more) receive NSFAS than non-NSFAS funding.
+At college level, with 65% of the students receiving NSFAS funding and 24% non-NSFAS funding, the pattern is similar.
+However, in the college even more students (41% more) than the province on average, receive NSFAS than non-NSFAS funding.
+Even so, non-NSFAS sources of funding are more plentiful in the Western Cape than the rest of the country at 25% and 9% of the funding provided respectively.